lancedb/lancedb/docs/src/hybrid_search.md

 !!!
 Note
     This prompts chat model to rerank results which is not a dedicated reranker model.
 This should be treated as experimental.

+!!!
+Tip
+    You might run out of token limit so set the search `limits` based on your token limit.

 ```python
 from lancedb.rerankers import OpenaiReranker